Hey guys,

 I can’t authenticate to Zallet’s JSON-RPC interface.

-28232is open but returns 401 Unauthorized for all requests -
+The RPC port 28232 is open but returns 401 Unauthorized for all requests

 I cannot find documentation describing where the Zallet Docker image stores the RPC credentials, or how RPC authentication is designed to work.